 Riding from house to house on my scooter, aiming to “porch” every edition of the San Jose Mercury News that I could (especially for the big tippers in the small ranch on the corner), the 16-year-old version of me loved the freedom that came with running my own business.
 How did this lead to an interest in survey science, you ask?

 While I suspect I would have made different choices in today’s more eco-friendly atmosphere, I learned that if I used plastic bags (previously reserved only for those rare California rainy days), I could fold and prepare the papers about 20% faster than when I used rubber bands.
 The added cost of the supplies of bags was small in comparison with the added papers I could deliver in that saved time.
 I can still remember the confusion I felt when my route manager suggested that I shouldn’t do this because the News had always used rubber bands.

-I had no idea at the time, but this situation led me to conduct my very first survey - a two-question insert into the next bill I delivered to each of my customers:
+I had no idea at the time, but this situation led me to conduct my very first experiment in survey science – a two-question insert into the next bill I delivered to each of my customers:

 Q1.
 How do you prefer to receive your News:

 With a rubber band (that sometimes breaks and doesn’t protect the front page from driveway scratches)

 In a plastic bag so that the paper is better protected, whether or not it is raining (and just in case my neighbor’s sprinkler sprays it)